gracefuldev/sixmilebridge/README.md

 ### Development

-You can copy .env.example to .env to put secrets in, like the HONEYCOMB_KEY if you want to send stuff to Honeycomb in dev.
+You can copy `.env.example` to `.env` to put secrets in, like the HONEYCOMB_WRITEKEY if you want to send stuff to Honeycomb in dev.

+The `.env` file is ignored by git.

 ### Production

-`heroku config:set HONEYCOMB_KEY=<letters and numbers>`
+`heroku config:set HONEYCOMB_WRITEKEY=<letters and numbers>`